Mrc1104/VXS-Crate-2/README.md

 The configuration is done very statically using configuration scripts.
 * map.csh - Takes input from the user, calls the script.mk, and generates chan-det mapping arrays.

+### Additional Comments:
+The Trigger Scintillator pairs can rotate into different configurations.
+That is not codified in this repo.
+This repo assumes one configuration (det_channel map) and any spatial changes will be accounted for after the fact (offline).

 ## Contact:

 Name: Ryan Conaway